 - Hypertensive crisis: Top over 180 and/or bottom over 120.
 This requires immediate medical attention and, possibly, hospitalization

-In fact, these new blood pressure guidelines suggest that if you’re now hypertensive, you only need to consider medication if you’ve already had a stroke or heart attack.
+In fact, the blood pressure guidelines suggest that if you’re hypertensive, you only need to consider medication if you’ve already had a stroke or heart attack.
 (Or if your doctor thinks you’re likely to have a stroke or heart attack.)